-GalleryMonitor™ is designed for smaller museums and stately homes where it is impractical to have a security control room but object protection is needed for to protect exhibits on public display.
-It utilises a variety of sensor technologies (range upto 50m and upto 60 wire free sensors & 7 hard wired).
+GalleryMonitorTM is designed for smaller museums, stately, historic and luxury homes where it is impractical to have a security control room but object protection is needed for to conserve and protect exhibits on public display.
+It utilises a variety of sensor technologies (rfid alarm, anti touch, temperature and humidity) and allows upto 60 wire free sensors & 7 hard wired.
 The radio range can be extended by another 50m or so using a Repeater unit.
-Sensors should be chosen to utilise the technology appropriate for protecting that item e.g. paining, vase, sculpture, display case or fabric.
-The GalleryMonitor™ Control Box can be pre-set to give each sensor a name and group them into 7 or 8 zones.
+Sensors should be chosen to utilise the technology appropriate for protecting that item e.g. painting, vase, sculpture, display case or fabric from the recognised threat (theft, humidity, u.v. etc).
+The GalleryMonitor Control Box can be pre-set to give each sensor a name and group them into 7 or 8 zones.
 Output relays correspond to each zone which can link to sounders, pagers or CCTV cameras.
-In addition wire free communication is available using the GSM modem or the serial interface.
+In addition GSM & SMS communication is available using the modem or commonly a pager system can be linked via the serial interface.
 If a sensor alarms because someone has touched the painting say, the system can page a particular person, phone a particular number or send an SMS message.

-GalleryMonitor™ once set up works as programmed without the need for any computer.
-This programme can be changed from time to time either by using the basic input keys and short code, or docking a PC upto its serial port and using the simple software or it can be re-programmed remotely (from distance) if it has been equiped with a GSM modem and SIM card.
+GalleryMonitor once set up works as programmed without the need for any computer.
+This programme can be changed from time to time either by using the basic input keys and short code, or docking a PC upto the serial port and using the simple Set Up software or it can be re-programmed remotely (from distance) if it has been equipped with a GSM modem and SIM card.

-Typical Applications of GalleryMonitor™
+Typical Applications of GalleryMonitor

 • Object protection in a stately home, castle, cathedral or small museum communicating to site staff.

-• Remote monitoring of CCTV and GalleryMonitor™ system, triggering camera presets - on site staff alerted..
+• Remote monitoring of CCTV and GalleryMonitor system, triggering camera presets - on site staff alerted..

-• Link to control room if only small part of museum needs object protection
+• Link to control room if only small part of museum needs object protection.

-• Staff protection in a lightly manned location
+• Staff protection in a lightly manned location.

 Product Specification